thrly/teaching/interactive-music-lecture_thrly.md

 >Peter Ablinger - A Letter from Schoenberg

 All of the above are simple ideas and 'relatively' simple technologies... can you think about developing similar concepts into a larger project?
 Does this raise more questions?
 Does this allow us to approach music in a different way?

+Music by [Johann Svensson](http://johansvensson.nu) and [Clara Iannotta](http://claraiannotta.com) also makes excellent use of blending 'mechanical' elements with acoustic instruments/human performers.

 ![Nebulae](http://www.schneidersladen.de/media/catalog/product/cache/1/image/400x400/040ec09b1e35df139433887a97daa66f/1/3/130354_front.jpg)![Nebulae-back](http://www.schneidersladen.de/media/catalog/product/cache/1/image/400x400/040ec09b1e35df139433887a97daa66f/1/3/130354_back.jpg)
 The [Qu-Bit Electronix *Nebulae*](http://www.qubitelectronix.com/s/Nebul_Manual_V1_1.pdf) is a Eurorack synth module which uses an Arduino and Raspberry Pi to run CSound and Pure Data patches in a modular synthesiser setup, using the Pi to run the audio and the microprocessor from an Arduino to crunch the controllers and translate the Control Voltage inputs.